SCPR/ckeditor-rails/README.md

 # CKEditor for rails asset pipeline

+## This fork removes plugins and stylesheets not used by KPCC.

 [CKEditor](http://ckeditor.com/) is a library for WYSIWYG editor to be used inside web pages.

 The `ckeditor_rails` gem integrates the `CKEditor` with the Rails asset pipeline.